Key Terms Related to Background Checks

 CRAs are entities that collect and disseminate information about consumers to be used for credit evaluation and certain other purposes, including employment.

 An investigative consumer report means a consumer report or portion thereof in which information on a consumer’s character, general reputation, personal characteristics, or mode of living is obtained through personal interviews with neighbors, friends, or associates of the consumer reported on or with others with

 whom he is acquainted or who may have knowledge concerning any such items of information.
 However, such information shall not include specific factual information.

-Credit Report1 – a Report consisting of an individual’s credit history including, but not limited to, items such as payment history, liens, charge-offs, bankruptcies and other actions as well as outstanding balances held.
+A Report consisting of an individual’s credit history including, but not limited to, items such as payment history, liens, charge-offs, bankruptcies, and other actions as well as outstanding balances held.
 Credit Reports are prepared by credit bureaus (see links below to the three primary credit bureaus) or their authorized agents and may be contained in a Consumer Report.
 Credit Reports obtained for employment purposes do not include a (FICO) score, while tenant credit reports may show the (FICO) score.
 A consumer may contact a credit bureau directly to dispute credit information the consumer believes is inaccurate.

 - Driving records checks;

 - Vulnerable Population/Registry checks; such as sex offender and child and elder abuse lists;

 - Office of Inspector General (OIG) Search and other healthcare sanction lists (U.S. specific);

 - Financial Industry Checks, (in the U.S. these include SEC filings, FINRA, and Federal Reserve Sanctions; Other countries have their own requirements and sources)

 - Credit History (note – an individual’s credit score is not included in a pre-employment screening report);